nanees15/SWE/README.md

 ### 2. Cancel ride:

 * Description / Action:
-    * The driver & rider shall be able to cancel the ride at any time.
+    * The driver, rider and customer support shall be able to cancel the ride at any time.

 * Requirements / Inputs:
     * Rider/Driver should click on "cancel ride" button // input
     * specify the reason why he/she want to cancel the ride from checkbox and if he/she chose "other", then he/she can write in text field.
+    * support can cancle ride if app is not responding.

 * Source:
-    * The Source can be DRIVER or USER
+    * The Source can be DRIVER/rider/customer support

 * Pre-Condition:
     * Rider must click on Book a ride, be matched with a driver and the ride start.